RekGRpth/ngx_postgres/README.md

 - `json`         - return all values from the result-set in `json` format (with appropriate `Content-Type`),
-- `text`         - return all values from the result-set in text format (with default `Content-Type`), values are separated by new line,
+- `text`         - return all values from the result-set in `text` format (with appropriate `Content-Type`), values are separated by new line,
+- `csv`          - return all values from the result-set in `csv` format (with appropriate `Content-Type`), values are separated by new line,
-- `value`        - return single value from the result-set in text format (with default `Content-Type`),
+- `value`        - return single value from the result-set in `text` format (with default `Content-Type`),
-- `binary`       - return single value from the result-set in binary format (with default `Content-Type`),
+- `binary`       - return single value from the result-set in `binary` format (with default `Content-Type`),
 - `none`         - don't return anything, this should be used only when extracting values with `postgres_set` for use with other modules (without